AAUP@PG

 What you should know about Indiana Senate Bill 202:

 This bill, passed on March 13, 2024, “Amends the duties of state educational institutions’ diversity committees” and dictates that “diversity programming must include within the mission of the office or position programming that substantially promotes both cultural and intellectual diversity” (Legiscan, 2024, para.
 1).
-Because it has long been a goal of Project 2025 to expand diversity initiatives.
+Because it has long been a goal of Project 2025 to expand diversity initiatives, right?

 At first the bill sounds positive; it's a masterclass in legislative doublespeak.
 Rather than promoting a friendly cousin of academic freedom, SB202 uses "intellectual diversity" perversely.
 The bill's true intent is to undermine faculty and litigate academic speech.
 This may not surprise our readers, given the unprecedented attacks on higher education that the Trump administration initiated ASAP once he was reelected, but the one-year anniversary of the insidious Indiana bill is just around the corner.